Yang Yan (empress): As empress

-Empress Yang's oldest son, Sima Gui (司馬軌), died whilst a child, making her second son, Sima Zhong the legitimate heir, by traditional succession laws.
+Empress Yang's oldest son, Sima Gui (司馬軌), died aged two (by East Asian reckoning), making her second son, Sima Zhong the legitimate heir, by traditional succession laws.
 However, Emperor Wu hesitated about selecting him as crown prince because he was developmentally disabled.
 Empress Yang was instrumental in persuading him to have her son designated crown prince anyway, arguing that tradition should not be abandoned easily.
-She was also instrumental in her son's selection of a wife, as Emperor Wu initially favoured Wei Guan's daughter, but Empress Yang, friendly with Jia Chong's wife Lady Yang, praised Jia's daughter Jia Nanfeng greatly, leading to Jia Nanfeng's selection as crown princess.
+She was also instrumental in her son's selection of a wife, as Emperor Wu initially favoured Wei Guan's daughter, but Empress Yang, friendly with Jia Chong's wife Lady Guo, praised Jia's daughter Jia Nanfeng greatly, leading to Jia Nanfeng's selection as crown princess.

 In 273, when Emperor Wu was seeking beautiful women to serve as his concubines, he initially put Empress Yang in charge of the selection process.
 She preferred those women with slender bodies and fair skin, but did not favour those with beautiful faces.
-She also left off the list a beauty named Bian, whom Emperor Wu favoured, stating that since the Bians have served as empresses for three generations of Cao Wei rulers (Cao Cao's wife Princess Bian, Cao Mao's empress and Cao Huan's empress) that it would be too degrading for her to be a concubine.
+She also left off the list a beauty surnamed Bian (daughter of Bian Fan), whom Emperor Wu favoured, stating that since the Bians have served as empresses for three generations of Cao Wei rulers (Cao Cao's wife Princess Bian, Cao Mao's empress and Cao Huan's empress) that it would be too degrading for her to be a concubine.
 This decision displeased Emperor Wu, so he took over the selection process.
 Despite this and her husband's obsession with accumulating concubines, they appeared to have had a genuine and continuing affection for each other.

 In 274, Empress Yang grew ill.
-She became concerned that whoever would be empress next (she was particularly concerned about Consort Hu Fen (胡芬), whom Emperor Wu greatly favoured) would not support her son.
+She became concerned that whoever would be empress next; she was particularly concerned about Consort Hu Fang (胡芳; daughter of Hu Fen), whom Emperor Wu greatly favoured, would not support her son.
 She therefore asked Emperor Wu to marry her cousin Yang Zhi.
 Emperor Wu, distressed over her illness, agreed.
-She died soon thereafter and was buried with honours due an empress in the tomb that her husband was eventually buried at when he died in 290.
+She died soon thereafter in August and was buried with honours due an empress in the tomb that her husband was eventually buried at when he died in May 290.
 Concubine Zuo Fen wrote a long song of mourning in her honour.

-In 276, based on his promise to her, the emperor married Yang Zhi and created her empress.
+In December 276, based on his promise to his late wife, the emperor married Yang Zhi and created her empress.